Grate-Oracle-Lewot/GrateCrystal/README.md

 See: https://github.com/pret/pokecrystal/wiki/Tutorials

 - A Pokémon being shiny now indicates perfect or near-perfect DVs
+- Tiles animate even when textboxes are open
 - Overworld sprites are darker at night
 - Enemy trainers have maximum happiness for a powerful Return
 - Colored party menu icons, plus a few new ones